cscannell-inacloud/Microsoft-Teams-Docs/teams/submission.md

 You should make sure you're in our developer ring (ask us if you're not)

 General documentation for the platform is [here](index.md).
-There are also additional features for bots explained in [these](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/Invoke.pdf) and [document](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/BotsInChannels.pdf).
+There are also additional features for bots explained in [these](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/Invoke.pdf) [documents](https://github.com/OfficeDev/Microsoft-teams-docs/blob/master/teams/earlypreview/BotsInChannels.pdf).

 To test your bot or tab, you need to [create a manifest](earlypreview/manifest.md) and [side-load it into Microsoft Teams](earlypreview/sideload.md).